Half of them

 I asked Aura the other week to write down, in her own words, what she's actually looking at.
 Here's what she sent back.

-"There's a fourth check I can't do from the public record.
-Malpractice insurance is private.
+"What I cannot do from the public record is the part that matters most: licences, medical directors, malpractice insurance.
+Those are private, and I do not check them — not on any spa, not at any tier that is free.
 So I left a place on the register for spa owners to send me the documents themselves — the certificate of insurance, the medical director's contract, the operating-room safety protocol if they have one.
-The spas that send me that paperwork move from Aura Screened to Aura Verified.
-Right now zero spas hold Aura Verified.
+A person reads them.
+The spas that send me that paperwork move from Aura Screened to GlowRanked Verified.
+Right now zero spas hold GlowRanked Verified.
 They'll be the first ones I cosign by name."

 What this checklist is for, and what it isn't